calband/calband-tutorial/README.md

 1. Install VirtualBox
 2. Install Vagrant

 Make sure that your terminal is in the calband-tutorial folder, and run `vagrant up`.
 This will create the VM and install everything it needs to get running.
 It is common to run into trouble at this step, particularly for Windows users.
-Please ask the computer coordinator with help in setting up your computer.
+Please ask the Computer Coordinators with help in setting up your computer.
 You may need to run `vagrant reload` or `vagrant destroy` so you can bring up the VM again.

 For the rest of the tutorial, make sure that you're SSH'd into your VM and are using the proper commands.
+**If you are having issues, feel free to skip these steps for now and continue to complete the Django tutorial below.**

 1. Run `vagrant ssh` to SSH into your VM
 2. Run `cd /vagrant` to get into the mounted folder (the calband-tutorial folder syncs up with this folder on your VM)